8.1.1 DISCIPLINE AND PROCEDURES

 Parental cooperation is essential for the welfare of the students.
 If, in the opinion of the administration, parent behavior seriously interferes with the teaching/learning process (including gossip that is detrimental to the student’s/teacher’s/school’s reputation), the school may require parents to withdraw their children and sever the relationship with the school.

-The staff of Assumption School commits themselves to seeking restorative measures whenever possible, encouraging students to develop the ability to make appropriate choices.
+The staff of Assumption BVM School commits themselves to seeking restorative measures whenever possible, encouraging students to develop the ability to make appropriate choices.
 To this end and with these goals in mind, all staff will develop a set of expectations for student conduct, and will make these expectations known to students.

 Playground And Game Rules

-Exercise and play are very important for student's health and growth.
-Assumption School wants to ensure that all activities are carried out in a safe environment.
+Exercise and play are very important for a student's health and growth.
+Assumption BVM School wants to ensure that all activities are carried out in a safe environment.
 Therefore, students are required to follow the playground and game rules at all times.

 • All games are open to any student who wants to play (within their grade level).